mercuriousreign/scheduler/README.md

 Interview Scheduler is a singlepage application made using React.
 The components were built individually using Storybook.
 The app allows user to book inteviews in a timeslot in each individual days.
 Allowing for input of student name and individual interviewer

+The backend scheduler-api can be found here : https://github.com/mercuriousreign/scheduler-api

 Main functionality
 ![Interview edit](https://github.com/mercuriousreign/scheduler/blob/master/docs/Interview%20Book.png?raw=true)
 User interactive popups